mxriverlynn/backbone.modelbinding/readme.md

 ### v0.5.0

+* **BREAKING:** Backbone v0.5.3 is no longer officially supported.
+  * It should work fine right now (Backbone v0.9.0 is mostly backward compatible), but I won't be testing against v0.5.x anymore.
-* **BREAKING:** Backbone v0.5.3 is no longer supported.
-If you need support for this, use ModelBinding v0.4.3
+  * If you need support for v0.5.3, use ModelBinding v0.4.3
 * Updated Backbone to v0.9.0
 * Updated Underscore to v1.3.1
 * Updated jQuery to v1.7.1